-Archbald and Newmann appear to be the first to use the term "authentic" in learning and assessment.
-48 Initially their focus was on authentic achievement.
-49 However, over the years they have redefined authenticity to suggest that "the quality and utility of assessment rest upon the extent to which the outcomes measured represent appropriate, meaningful, significant, and worthwhile forms of human accomplishment".
-50 Although Newmann and Archbald's ideas have not been sustained in practice, the concept of authenticity in "authentic achievement" and "authentic assessment" 51 has been developed, leading " ... to increased attention to validity in assessment and imaginative innovation in assessment practice".
-52 Biggs and Tang have interestingly highlighted that effective learning takes place when students construct meaning from the task they have been set.53 And as a result, "... authentic tasks serve as vehicles for such learning".
-54 We are encouraged to think that My Graduate Journey manages indeed to serve as a vehicle for this approach to learning.55
+Archbald and Newman appear to be the first to use the term 'authentic' in learning and assessment.
+Initially their focus was on authentic achievement.
+However, over the years they have redefined authenticity to suggest that 'the quality and utility of assessment rest upon the extent to which the outcomes measured represent appropriate, meaningful, significant, and worthwhile forms of human accomplishment.'
+Although Newmann and Archbald's ideas have not been sustained in practice, the concept of authenticity in 'authentic achievement' and 'authentic assessment' has been developed, leading '...to increased attention to validity in assessment and imaginative innovation in assessment practice.'
+Biggs and Tang have interestingly highlighted that effective learning takes place when students construct meaning from the task they have been set.
+And as a result, '...authentic tasks serve as vehicles for such learning.'
+We are encouraged to think that My Graduate Journey manages indeed to serve as a vehicle for this approach to learning.

-According to Ashford-Rowe and others, in order for engagement with real-world tasks to be successful (in other words in order for the assessment to be authentic) assessment tasks must meet several conditions, the most important of which, at least for us, are: the tasks must be ill-defined, requiring students themselves to define the tasks needed to complete an activity rather than being spoon-fed and closely guided through every stage; the assessments must have real-life relevance, in that they connect with the world around us in more than just imaginary ways; they need to be integrated and applied across different disciplines and social spheres, thus escaping the narrow confines of a specific disciplinary epistemic approach; and they must yield polished products valuable in their own right.56 It is evident that My Graduate Journey fulfils the above criteria, but adds to them what we consider a very important aspect: a political positioning dimension with regard to issues of belonging, identity, personal history in view of family immigration, ethnicity, religion and community, as well as issues of gender, sexuality, class and so on.
+According to Ashford-Rowe et al., in order for engagement with real-world tasks to be successful (in other words in order for the assessment to be authentic) assessments tasks must meet several conditions, the most important of which, at least for us, are: the tasks must be ill-defined, requiring students themselves to define the tasks needed to complete an activity rather than being spoon-fed and closely guided through every stage; the assessments must have real-life relevance, in that they connect with the world around us in more than just imaginary ways; they need to be integrated and applied across different disciplines and social spheres, thus escaping the narrow confines of a specific disciplinary epistemic approach; and they must yield polished products valuable in their own right.
+It is evident that My Graduate Journey fulfils the above criteria, but adds to it what we consider a very important aspect: a political positioning dimension with regards to issues of belonging, identity, personal history in view of family immigration, ethnicity, religion and community, as well issues of gender, sexuality, class and so on.